 Some people get their kicks from reality TV, sky-diving, or venturing out with no cell phone.
 For me?
-I like to observe people on dates when sobering up.
-People watching at its finest.
-Many people decide to pick up a significant other after they have put down the bottle, the dice, the pills, or *fill in addictive behavior*.
-And sometimes, well sometimes it does not turn out very well.
+I like to observe people who go on dates when sobering up.
+This is people-watching at its finest.
+Many people decide to pick up a significant other after they have put down the bottle, the dice, the pills, or *fill in addictive behavior.* And sometimes … well, sometimes it does not turn out very well.

 Things you need to be prepared for if you’re newly sober:

 You are used to a level of drama that most “normal” people would think only belong in Tyler Perry dramas.

 You will change as time goes on.
 What works well now might not work well later.

-- Be prepared for the fact that not all relationships end with wedding bells and bliss and that it is completely okay.
-You can leave a crappy relationship and survive—trust us, we know...
-It is what we do with our life experiences that makes the difference.
+- Be prepared for the fact that not all relationships end with wedding bells and bliss, and that it is completely okay.
+You can leave a crappy relationship and survive—trust us, we know.
+It’s what we do with our life experiences that makes the difference.

-Go out, love yourself, love your life, and then love someone else.
+Go out, love yourself, love your life.
+And then love someone else.